Source types

 Setting source type in an application

-Via a JavaScript application, the source type can be set by using a hash containing type and value:
+Via a JavaScript application, the source type can be set by using a record containing type and value:

 const bindingsStream = await myEngine.queryBindings(`...`, {